chadcwilliams/EEG-GAN_CognitiveScience2023/README.md

 - We ensured the GAN can learn to generate realistic EEG data using both qualitative and quantitative anaylses.
 For qualitative analyses, we created a series of plots comparing empirical versus synthetic data via the ```gansEEG_ProposalPlots.ipynb``` file within <b>Evaluations</b> folder.
 For quantitative analyses, we followed the Train Synthetic, Test Real approach as can be seen in the ```gansEEG_NeuralNetwork_Evaluation.py``` file within the <b>Evaluations</b> folder.

 <b>Step 8: Classification</b>
+- The main results include the classification of both empirical and augmented data within neural network, suppot vector machine, and logistic regression classifiers.
+These files can be found as ```gansEEG_NeuralNetwork.py```, ```gansEEG_SVM.py```, ```gansEEG_LogisticRegression```, respectively, within the <b>Modelling/Models</b> folder.
+Running these scripts will output classification results, which are stored within the <b>Modelling/Classification Results</b> folder.

+<b>Step 9: Plot the classification</b>
+- The final step was to plot our classification results.
+The figures within the manuscript mostly stem from the evaluation procedure in Step 7, except for this final figure which is created via the ```gansEEG_CogSci_Classification.ipynb``` file within <b>Plotting</b>.